Black Travel Box founder wins Denver Startup Week pitch competition

-Denver entrepreneur Orion Brown took a huge step toward her company Black Travel Box’s next growth stage with a pitch competition victory Wednesday at Denver Startup Week.
+Denver entrepreneur Orion Brown took a huge step toward her company’s next growth stage with a pitch competition victory Wednesday at Denver Startup Week.

 Brown beat out three other finalists with her pitch to get $300,000 funding for her company to move it to the next stages of manufacturing and distribution.
 The company sells “TSA friendly hair and skin care” for people of color.